Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Introduction

+An alternative way to achieve simultaneous analysis of space and scale is the wavelet transform, which provides an adaptive space-scale resolution \citep[e.g.][]{Daubechies1992,Kaiser1994,Chui1997,Torrence1998,Van den Berg2004,Mallat2009,Addison2017}.
 Wavelet transform analysis decomposes a signal into separate scale components using a set of scaled and shifted wavelets, which are well localized in both real and Fourier space.
 Consequently, the local features of the signal at different scales are revealed by this decomposition.
 Wavelet transform methods can be classified into the discrete wavelet transform (DWT) and the continuous wavelet transform (CWT).
 The DWT, using orthogonal wavelet bases, operates over scales and positions based on the integer power of two, hence giving the most compact representation of the signal.
-This leads to the effectiveness and ease of implementation of the DWT, which hence is particularly useful for information compression \citep{Khaliffa2008, Abdulazeez2020}.
-Due to its advantages, the DWT has also been applied to study the large-scale structure of the universe \citep{Pando1996, Pando1998, Fang2000, Liu2008}.
+This leads to the effectiveness and ease of implementation of the DWT, which hence is particularly useful for information compression \citep[e.g.][]{Khaliffa2008, Abdulazeez2020}.
+Due to its advantages, the DWT has also been applied to study the large-scale structure of the universe \citep[e.g.][]{Fujiwara1996,Pando1996,Pando1998, Pando2004, Fang2000,Romeo2004, Liu2008, Lu2010}.
 However, there are mainly two drawbacks in the DWT caused by dyadic scales.
 Firstly, the DWT provides the poor scale resolution so that some meaningful features of a signal cannot be detected.
 Secondly, it lacks translational invariance.
 The so-called translational invariance means that if a signal is translated, then its wavelet coefficients is translated by the same amount without other modification at every scales \citep{Addison2017}.
 Obviously it is not the case for the DWT.
 A small translation on the signal can make the discrete wavelet coefficients vary substantially on different scales, thereby the total energy in the wavelet domain being not conserved after the signal was shifted.
 These drawbacks suggest that the DWT is not suitable for analyzing signals with extremely high complexity.